 Overdose may result in death from respiratory arrest (stopping breathing).
 Because heroin is usually injected, often with dirty needles, use of the drug can trigger other health complications including destruction of your heart valves, HIV/AIDS, infections, tetanus, and botulism.

-Methamphetamines (also known as meth, crank, ice, speed, crystal): Use of this drug also has increased, especially in the West.
+Methamphetamine (also known as meth, crank, ice, speed, crystal): Use of this drug also has increased, especially in the West.
 Methamphetamine is a powerful stimulant that increases alertness, decreases appetite, and gives a sensation of pleasure.
 The drug can be injected, snorted, smoked, or eaten.
-It shares many of the same toxic effects as cocaine-heart attacks, dangerously high blood pressure, and stroke.
+It shares many of the same toxic effects as cocaine -- heart attacks, dangerously high blood pressure, and stroke.
 Withdrawal often causes depression, abdominal cramps, and increased appetite.
 Other long-term effects include paranoia, hallucinations, weight loss, destruction of teeth, and heart damage.

-Ecstasy (also called MDMA, Adam, STP): This is a stimulant and hallucinogen used to improve mood and to maintain energy, often for all-night dance parties.
+Ecstasy (also called MDMA, or 3,4-methylenedioxy-methamphetamine, as well as Adam, STP): This is a stimulant and hallucinogen used to improve mood and to maintain energy, often for all-night dance parties.
 Long-term use may cause damage to the brain’s ability to regulate body temperature, sleep, pain, memory, and emotions.

-GHB (also called Liquid XTC, G, blue nitro): Once sold at health food stores, GHB's effects are related to dose.
+GHB (gamma hydroxybutyrate; also called Liquid XTC, G, blue nitro): Once sold at health food stores, GHB's effects are related to dose.
 Effects range from mild relaxation to coma or death.
 GHB is often used as a date-rape drug because it is tasteless, colorless, and acts as a powerful sedative.

 Rohypnol (also called roofies, roche): This is another sedative that can be used as a date-rape drug.
 Effects include low blood pressure, dizziness, abdominal cramps, confusion, and impaired memory.